 We will prioritize organizations that can achieve, measure, and report outcomes such as:

-The following criteria apply only to climate impact and regeneration projects, as deviations from Cisco’s other three issue focus area grant policies and criteria:
+The following criteria apply only to climate impact and regeneration projects, as deviations from grant policies and criteria for Cisco's other three issue focus areas:

 Our goal is to support solutions that benefit individuals and families, and that contribute to local community growth and economic development in a sustainable economy.